peterhry/peterhrynkow.com/_posts/2019-01-13-hacking-browser-image-interpolation-for-fun-and-profit.md

 _Disclaimer: I know very little about image scaling algorithms so please excuse my ignorance when I try to explain how this works._

 When the small image is enlarged, the browser uses an [interpolation algorithm](https://en.wikipedia.org/wiki/Image_scaling#Algorithms) to fill in the missing image data.
-Images with few details yield better results because there is less data to interpolate.
+Images with few details yield better results because the interpolated pixels are a closer match the original ones.

 ### Final thoughts

-You might want to consider this technique the next time you export a huge background image from Photoshop or Sketch.
-If the image contains few details, you might be able to reduce its file size.p
+This technique is great for reducing the file size of background images and textures which typically contain few details.
+Give it a try the next time you're about to export a huge background image from Photoshop or Sketch — you might be surprised how well it works.